show3x/hash-monitoring/README.md

 # hash-monitoring

 Hello everyone, this is our first project on github.
 I decided to write a program that will monitor the files you choose to change the hash, if the hash changes, it will send a notification to the computer itself, and you can also add a tg bot https://t.me/notifymsghash_bot which will also send you notifications in case of a hash change.
 Thank you so much And also in this bot you can get a picture of Statham.
-To the co-developer for frontend
+To the co-developer for frontend.

 A program to monitor the change in the hash of the selected file.
 The program is poorly optimized at the moment.